-- An operating segment is a component of an entity: that engages in business activities from which it may earn revenues and incur expenses (including revenues and expenses relating to transactions with other components of the same entity); - whose operating results are regularly reviewed by the entity's chief operating decision maker to make decisions about resources to be allocated to the segment and assess its performance; and - for which discrete financial information is available
+An operating segment is a component of an entity:

+- that engages in business activities from which it may earn revenues and incur expenses (including revenues and expenses relating to transactions with other components of the same entity); - whose operating results are regularly reviewed by the entity's chief operating decision maker to make decisions about resources to be allocated to the segment and assess its performance; and - for which discrete financial information is available.

-- For management purposes the Executive Committee has identified two segments: a.
-Consumer lending: Individuals from public and private sector consumer loans; and b.
-Small and Medium Enterprise ("SME") lending: Loans and other credit facilities for corporate clients. - Bureau: Forex trading C.
+For management purposes the Executive Committee has identified three segments:

+- a.
+Consumer lending: Individuals from public and private sector consumer loans; - b.
+Small and Medium Enterprise ("SME") lending; and - c.
+Bureau: Forex trading.

 The Company operates within the microfinance sector.
-The activities of the Company are mostly related to providing financial services to Zimbabweans who require funding for daily consumption needs.
+The activities of the Company are mostly related to providing financial services to Zimbabweans who require funding.
 The operating segments are reported in a manner consistent with internal reporting provided to the chief operating decision maker.
 The chief operating decision maker who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the Executive Committee, which makes strategic decisions.

-IFRS 9 Financial Instruments 2.16
+2.16 IFRS 9 Financial Instruments